webiny/StaticRender/Readme.md

 `ResourceTimeout`
 Defines how log to wait before taking the snapshot of the DOM.
-If you see that some of your components are now loading, try increasing the number.
+If you see that some of your components are not loading, try increasing the number.
 The number is in milliseconds.

  `CacheTtl`